"Lots of help for children with particular needs.”

 At Balshaw Lane, your child's teachers will talk to you if they have concerns about his or her progress.
 If you notice any difficulties with your child's learning you should ask your child's teacher about them first.
 We are able to support and help children who have special educational needs by providing, for example, extra help from their teachers and/or adapting the curriculum so it is more accessible for your child.

-Also, all schools have a special educational needs coordinator (SENCo) who may meet you if your child has SEND.
-At Balshaw Lane the SENCo is Mrs Wildig.
+Also, all schools have a special educational needs coordinator (SENDCO) who may meet you if your child has SEND.
+At Balshaw Lane the SENDCo is Mrs Wildig.

 Schools are required by law to provide an education for all pupils, regardless of their ability or special needs.
 Every child's education is equally important.

-If the SENCO and your child's teacher agree that your child has SEN, we will take a 'graduated approach' - this means 'step-by-step'.
+If the SENDCO and your child's teacher agree that your child has SEND, we will take a 'graduated approach' - this means 'step-by-step'.
 We will offer your child extra support, with the possibility of more support if needed.
 This can be adult support or through prompts and resources in school.

 Whatever the school decides to do, you have the right to be informed and for your views, and your child's views, to be taken into account.